awesome-selfhosted/awesome-selfhosted/README.md

 ## List of Licenses

- * `⛔ Anti-features` -  The software has known important issues , not limited to: data loss, grave security vulnerabilities, leaks data to a third-party.
+ * **☢** `Anti-features` -  The software has known important issues , not limited to: data loss, grave security vulnerabilities, leaks data to a third-party.
+ * `⊘ Proprietary` - The software does not allow you to run it for any purpose, study, modify or distribute the source code.
  * `AGPLv3` - [GNU Affero General Public License 3.0](https://www.gnu.org/licenses/agpl-3.0)
  * `Apache` - [Apache, Version 2.0](http://www.apache.org/licenses/)
  * `BSD` - [FreeBSD License](https://www.freebsd.org/copyright/license.html)